 This post may contain affiliate links.
 Please read my disclosure policy

 There’s a lot of talk on the world wide webs lately for portion sizes.
 Smaller, healthier plates, tiny portions, get skinny tricks and fast track plans to your resolutions.
 Welp, this Girl Carnivore isn’t buying it.
 I am not saying that anything more than one cheeseburger should be considered a single serving.
 Duh.
 I’m saying, this girl ain’t going hungry.
 I work hard and play hard.
-Then I come home and hand make all of my food.
+Then I come home and hand-make all of my food.
 I am damn well going to enjoy it.
 No, this is not a skinny meal.
-And no, every meal from the GC kitchen isn’t slathered in a rosemary cheese sauce, I do practice moderation from time to time (a personal resolution of mine is even to mix up our meals a bit more in this house).
+And no, every meal from the GC kitchen isn’t slathered in a rosemary cheese sauce or piled high with smoked meatballs.
+I do practice moderation from time to time (a personal resolution of mine is even to mix up our meals a bit more in this house).

 But I won’t be guilted into the foodie fitness fad.
 I don’t eat that way, and I don’t think a lot of you do either.
 Yes, we should all use common sense about what we eat.
 Veggies and fruit are important.
 Nothing I write here is going to drive that further home.
 Not binging on carbs all day every day and wondering why those slim fast shakes aren’t working is just silly.
 A healthy amount of exercise, heck on some days, any exercise, it’s all important for the balance of things But tonight after the blood sweat and tears I put out today (lies, it was cold, I stayed inside wrapped in comfy sweaters and avoided the icy roads even though I really wanted to go to the rock gym), these smoked rosemary meatballs are pretty important.
 And the pile of creamy mac and cheese they are piled atop of.